Mundhum: Peysap Mundhum

 The Peysap Mundhum is a written book about religion.
 It is divided into four parts: the Soksok Mundhum, Yehang Mundhum, Samjik Mundhum and Sap Mundhum.
 The Soksok Mundhum contains the stories of creation of the universe, the beginning of humankind, the cause and effect of sin, the creation of evil spirits such as the evil spirits of envy, jealousy and anger, and the cause and effect of death in childhood.

 The Yehang Mundhum contains the story of the first leader of humankind who made laws for the sake of improvement of human beings from the stage of animal life to the enlightened life and ways to control them by giving philosophy on spiritualism.
 In this book, the leader has made rules for marriage, arbitration, purification and religion.
 The story of destruction of human beings by a deluge and the cause of existence of many languages among the Limbu people, the social customs of seasonal worship to the worship of God, the rules of purification on child birth and death are mentioned in the Lepmuhang Mundhum.

 The Mundhum is a spiritual, rhythmic and shamanic form of scripture.
 Mundhum rituals and teachings are only used and performed by a very special Limbu religious master or shamanic guru of Limbu.
 Mundhum is written in very ancient native language and tones.
-To study Mundhum, one must study a native language such as Limbu, Yakkha, [Bantawa language|] or Sunuwar.
+To study Mundhum, one must study a native language such as Limbu, Yakkha, Bantawa or Sunuwar.
 Topics in the Mundhum include the origin of earth, air, water, fire and life, medicine, God, all ritual birth, marriage, death.